woocommerce/woocommerce/readme.txt

 * Fix - HTML tags should be stripped from description in Structured Data of Product. #22596
 * Fix - For logged in customers, pull default address fields from customer object, not session object, to avoid incorrect mixes of data. #22392
 * Fix - Misc tax rounding improvements. #22420
+* Fix - Respect shop page subcategories setting when `page/N/` is added to the URL. #22589
 * Performance - Prime caches when reading variations. #22587
 * Performance - Only include REST API classes and objects during `rest_api_init` hook. #22615
 * Performance - Improved how versioned transients are set/cleanup to avoid cron. #22511